Samhain 2023 Meaning, Celtic Blessings and Halloween Traditions

 Samhain Correspondences

-Every year at Samhain, witches, Pagans, and spiritual practitioners, commune with ancestor spirits, celebrate the harvest, honor deities, and decorate altars with symbols and correspondences.
+Every year at Samhain, witches, Pagans, and spiritual practitioners commune with ancestor spirits, celebrate the harvest, honor deities, and decorate altars with symbols and correspondences.

 They may create a sacred space outdoors or within their home by lighting candles in every room and placing them in circles around themselves.
 Fresh herbs are usually used for extra potency.
-Here are some Samhain correspondences to help you celebrate Samhain 2023!
+Here are some Samhain correspondences to help you celebrate Samhain 2024!

 Samhain Spiritual Intentions